Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 3. Keep Your Gut Healthy:

-A healthy gut is important at the core of wellness.
+A healthy gut is important for of wellness.
 A large portion of immune activity is associated with gut-associated lymphoid tissue.

 - Daily habits: Include fermented foods such as yogurt, kefir, sauerkraut and kimchi.
 Eat the foods high in fiber (beans, whole grain, leafy greens).
 Limit antibiotics and gestation practices (processed food).